-If you’ve been longing to sit on a beach in Mexico with the sun shining, mariachi band playing and taco in hand, we can help get you one step closer: making tacos!
+If you’ve been longing to sit on a beach in Mexico with the sun shining, mariachi band playing and taco in hand, we can help you get one step closer: by making tacos!
 (Our AAA travel advisors can help with the Mexico part.)

 Here in the Northeast, many of us are used to the Americanized, Tex-Mex version of the taco.
 Often packaged as a kit in the grocery store, it’s usually ground beef in a hard shell, topped with chopped lettuce, diced tomato and a dollop of sour cream.
 While it’s not a bad choice, it does stray from more authentic street tacos you might find in Mexico or California.

-Fresh, soft tortillas are the way to go.
+Soft corn or flour tortillas are the way to go.
 But steer clear of heating them up in a microwave.
 Simply lay your tortilla over your grill or the flame on your gas stove.
-Induction range?
+Have an induction range?
 No problem.
-Heating the tortilla in a pan over medium heat for a couple minutes works just as well; watch your fingers and flip with a pair of tongs.
+Heating the tortilla in a pan over medium heat for a couple minutes works just as well; just watch your fingers and flip with a pair of tongs.